 Examples - Types of Microlearning Content

-Just because microlearning is short, concise types of learning, it does not mean that it should be dull.
+Just because microlearning is short and a concise type of learning, does not mean that it should be dull.
 Be creative when you build your microlearning content.
 Context is important, but do not waste time on text content only.

 - Video presentations in preboarding and onboarding learning paths

 - Interactive drag-and-drop question setups